 The global COVID-19 pandemic tested nurses to their core with unprecedented moral and ethical challenges not seen for a century.
 While the purpose of this column is not to rehash the collective trauma and moral suffering experienced by our profession, it is important to remember those difficult times to recognize the incredible courage and resilience we demonstrated.
 Nursing is fundamentally a moral profession defined by our obligations to advocate for the health, safety, rights, and dignity of those under our care—be that individuals, families, or communities (American Nurses Association, 2015).
 Nurses are called to uphold those moral obligations—not just during extreme times but in daily practice, often in small, quiet ways.

-The Relationships between Moral Distress, Moral Resilience, and Moral Injury
+The Relationships Between Moral Distress, Moral Resilience, and Moral Injury

 Nursing professional development (NPD) practitioners role model ethical practice and weave professional expectations and norms based on our Code of Ethics into all levels of initial and ongoing education.
 Due to our internalized moral obligations, nurses are likely to experience moral distress (MD) when we perceive our moral obligations are jeopardized (Morley et al., 2021a; Rushton, 2024).
 Historically, MD has been seen as a problem to solve with numerous studies reporting and lamenting the high prevalence of MD among nurses and its correlations with psychological distress and negative outcomes for patients and organizations (Salari et al., 2022).
 However, despite decades of study, little is known about interventions to relieve MD (Morley et al., 2021b; Rushton, 2024).
 Emerging evidence is suggesting MD may play a more nuanced role in the interplay between positive moral constructs including moral courage and moral resilience (MR) and the negative multidimensional experience of moral injury (MI) that includes physical, psychological, relational, and spiritual responses (Berdida, 2023; Gibson & Alfred, 2020; Rushton et al., 2023a).
 In fact, MD may be less a problem to be solved than a signal to heed alerting us that the morally distressing situations we experience warrant attention, ethical discernment, and organizational transformation (Rushton, 2024; Rushton & Nelson, 2023; Salari et al., 2022; Spilg et al., 2022).